MarielHamson/currency-exchange/README.md

 # _Currency Exchange_

-#### _Lookup currency exchange rates from USD, 7.3.2020_
+#### _Lookup currency exchange rates, 7.3.2020_

 #### By _**Mariel Hamson**_

 ## Description

-This is an app that will allow you to look up the current exchange rate for your currency of choice, from US Dollars.
+This is an app that will allow you to look up the current exchange rate for your currency of choice, into your currency of choice.

 ## Specs